JuliaGraphics/Luxor.jl/docs/src/index.md

 fillstroke()
 ```

-Polygons can be simplified using the Douglas-Peucker algorithm (non-recursive version), using `simplify()`.
+Polygons can be simplified using the Douglas-Peucker algorithm (non-recursive version), via `simplify()`.

 ```@docs
 simplify